Hyp-ed/base-station-2019/README.md

 ```
 java Client
 ```
-Also be sure to make a directory `working_directory/temp` this is where the log is stored.
+Also be sure to make a directory `working_directory/temp` , as this is where the log is stored.